Program Curriculum

 Lecture Hours: 1.0 | Seminar: 0.0 | Lab: 0.0

 Photojournalism and the art of storytelling are central to documentary photography.
-Students delve into topics relating to photojournalism including ethics, rules of photojournalists, point of view, pitching and planning ideas, getting paid, storytelling, shot lists, and genres of photojournalism.Registration in this course is restricted to students admitted to the Diploma in Professional Photography.Prerequisite(s): A minimum "C" grade in CMNS 1115 or 1122; and a minimum "C" grade in PHOT 1120 and 1205 (all may be taken concurrently).
+Students delve into topics relating to photojournalism including ethics, rules of photojournalists, point of view, pitching and planning ideas, getting paid, storytelling, shot lists, and genres of photojournalism.Registration in this course is restricted to students admitted to the Diploma in Professional Photography.Prerequisite(s): A minimum "C" grade in all of the following: CMNS 1115 or 1122; and PHOT 1125 (all may be taken concurrently).

 More Information »